Missing audio files or VST / AU plugins

 - If the samples were found, select the Channel, click on the waveform display of the Audio Clip or

 Sampler channel and drag it onto the Browser.
 The Browser will open at the location from where the file was loaded.
-Note the directory and
+Note the folder and

 or move them to a known location OR

-- Set the directory where the samples are located as a Browser extra search folder.
+- Set the folder where the samples are located as a Browser extra search folder.

 - Remove any root search location/s (e.g. C:, D:, E:, etc.) from the extra search folder/s, as they will make future file searches very slow.